tableau/extensions-api/docs/trex_xss_guidance.md

 * Always validate user-provided text input into your HTML pages.
   If your extension uses forms or text boxes to collect user input, be sure to validate and verify that the input conforms to what you expect.
 Use regular expressions to verify the input.
 * Use HTML entity encoding and escape the characters `&`, `<`, `>`, `"`, `'`, and `/`.
 For example, use entity names or numbers `&gt;` or `&#62;` for the greater than character `>`.
-* If your extension makes use URIs as input, use JavaScript methods, such as `encodeURI` and `encodeURIComponent` for encoding.
+* If your extension makes use of URIs as input, use JavaScript methods, such as `encodeURI` and `encodeURIComponent` for encoding.
 * Follow the XSS Positive Prevention model as outlined by OWASP, and only allow user-provided data in specific HTML locations in your web application.

 ## Additional proposals for prevention